Skip to content

 Add Context

 Context providers are the primary way to inject runtime context into hosted requests.
+When you need to rewrite existing history, use a transform context instead of forcing that logic through a provider.

 Prerequisites